Delta Force (video game): Sequels

 The game was successful enough to receive a direct sequel, Delta Force 2, the following year and spawn a long-running series.
 The last game in the series was Delta Force: Xtreme 2, released in 2009.
 Another game titled Delta Force: Angel Falls was announced but never released due to NovaLogic's closure in 2016.

 Inspired by the popularity of Ridley Scott's war film Black Hawk Down, chronicling the Battle of Mogadishu, NovaLogic developed a Delta Force game with the same theme titled Delta Force: Black Hawk Down, which was released in 2003.
 Due to the rise in popularity of military-themed multiplayer shooters with vehicular combat, most notably DICE's Battlefield series, NovaLogic also developed a multiplayer focused spin-off of the Delta Force series titled Joint Operations: Typhoon Rising, released in 2004.
-In 2023, a Delta Force reboot (previously known as Delta Force: Hawk Ops) was announced.
+In 2023, a Delta Force reboot (previously known as Delta Force: Hawk Ops) was announced, later released on 2025 as a free-to-play game.